Learning Audio-Visual embedding for Person Verification in the Wild: Introduction

-The aggregator that used to generate a single utterance representation from each frame does not seem to be well explored.
-The previous aggregator used either adaptive weights only in unimodal or simple averaging in audio-visual task.
-To change the current situation, overall network is proposed and brings a huge leap forward in this article.
-Here we improve the attention statistics pooling\cite{speaker_6} proposed in speaker verification and apply it to face verification.
-It achieves the best face verification performance on the Voxceleb1\cite{dataset_1}.
-Intuitively, facial muscles and syllables of pronunciation have an impact on this task.
-Cycle consistency was introduced into the study for the inference of the keyframes of two modalities.
-The method that combines cycle consistency and attentive statistics pooling is called joint attentive polling.
-And the best system obtains the best published results for person verification to our knowledge.
+To further increase aggregator robustness and generalization of utterance level embedding, our network is reconsidered from a fusion perspective and brings a huge leap forward in VoxCeleb.
+As a prerequisite, we enhance the frame weight of the attention statistics pooling\cite{speaker_6} to adjust the situation of the audio-visual training process.
+Intuitively, facial muscles and syllables of pronunciation have a mutual impact on this task.
+Then, cycle consistency\cite{cycle_1} was introduced into the aggregator for the inference of the keyframes of two modalities.
+The method that combines weight-enhanced attentive statistics pooling and cycle consistency is called joint attentive pooling.
+Each frame contributes according to its relevance to the final face representation avoiding equal contributions and preventing accumulated errors.
+Finally, as an analysis, visualization maps are generated to explain how this system interacts between modalities and why it is effective.